RGring/drl_local_planner_ros_stable_baselines/README.md

 # Training in Docker
 I set up a docker image, that allows you to train a DRL-agent in parallel simulation environments.
+Furthermore, it simplifies the deployment on a server.
 Using docker you don't need to follow the steps in the Installation section.

 0. Build the Docker image (This will unfortunately take about 15 minutes):
 ```